Does provable absence of barren plateaus imply classical simulability?: Introduction

-Our general argument is supported by an analysis of widely used schemes through which we show that all considered methods for avoiding barren plateaus can be efficiently classically simulated.
+Our general argument is supported by an analysis of widely used schemes through which we show that all considered methods for avoiding barren plateaus can be efficiently classically simulated, as well as by recent works which explicitly perform the classical simulations~\cite{bermejo2024quantum,angrisani2024classically,lerch2024efficient,anschuetz2024arbitrary,mele2024noise,shin2024dequantising,ermakov2024unified,miller2025simulation}.
 Fundamentally, it is the very proof of absence of barren plateaus that allows us to identify the polynomially-sized subspaces in which the relevant part of the computation lives.
 Using this information, we can then determine the set of expectation values one needs to estimate (either classically or quantumly) to enable classical simulations.
+In the latter case the quantum computer is still essential, but is accessed non-adaptively to generate a \textit{classical surrogate} rather than via a hybrid optimization loop.

 Given the potential for misunderstanding, let us first state a few caveats to our claims.
 Firstly, our argument applies to widely used models and algorithms that employ a loss function formulated as the expectation of an observable for a state evolved under a parametrized quantum circuit, as well as variants using measurements of this form followed by classical post-processing.
 This encompasses the majority of popular quantum architectures including most standard variational quantum algorithms, many quantum machine learning models and certain families of quantum generative schemes.
 However, it does not cover all possible quantum learning protocols.